Getting To Know God

 God Is Someone

-God is not a person as we might commonly conceive, but this infinite Source is a person in the sense that we can get to know him in a meaningful way, just as we can get to know our next-door neighbor.
-God is personal not just because he or she is intelligent and conscious but also because he can know and be known, love and be loved.
+God is not a person as we commonly conceive of one, but this infinite Source is a person in the sense that we can come to know him in a meaningful way, just as we can come to know our next-door neighbor.
+God is personal not just because he is intelligent and conscious but also because he can know and be known, love and be loved.

 While God must be infinitely more than a personality, he cannot be anything less.